singh-man/books/crackingTheCoding/17_hard.md

 2. Remove the minimum head.
 3. Repeat.

 This will give us an O(SB) time complexity.
-This is because for each of B elements, we are doing a compar­ison to the S other list heads to find the minimum.
+This is because for each of B elements, we are doing a comparison to the S other list heads to find the minimum.

 This is pretty good, but let's see if we can make that minimum computation faster.